kajcryp/Streamlit_App/README.md

 # Streamlit App
-A data web application that was built to show campaign history in a web application
+A data web application that was built to show campaign history.

 # PostgreSQL Scripts
  Campaign_Counts_All.sql